-Advanced Concepts in Video
+Advanced Concepts in Video 3 Credit Hours

 Reviews the advanced concepts of video and applies knowledge from all previous video courses.
 Provides the opportunity to analyze video hardware and software while operating in a live environment.
+Prerequisite(s): TECH 212

-Advanced Concepts in Audio
+Advanced Concepts in Audio 3 Credit Hours